Juana Díaz, Puerto Rico: Coat of arms

 The coat of arms features The Nazarene Cross.
 It is in the center of the coat of arms.
 It stands out subtly between furrows and space, symbolizing the union of two races by means of the inalienable bond of the Christian faith.
 The cross also symbolizes the western Christian culture.

 The woman represents - Mrs. Juana Díaz, the towns namesake - with her hands the woman strews thirteen grains of corn into thirteen furrows, symbolizing the seeds that germinated and were the base for the foundation and growth of our town.
 The woman dresses as those of her time.

 The sun symbolizes a new horizon, hope in the formation of a town.
 The sun within the coat of arms has thirteen rays, each represents one of the barrios of Juana Díaz.

 Thirteen knolls stand out in the coat of arms symbolizing each of the thirteen barrios or barrios of Juana Díaz.
 The mountains also symbolize that Juana Díaz has been one of the richest mineral towns in Puerto Rico.

 The Indians represents the natives who settled the village before the arrival of the white man.
 The native carries on his back thirteen sheathed arrows and a bow, and an arrow on his head.
 The bow and arrow represent the only effective means of defense useful for survival.

-The shackle and the whip represent Juana Díaz as the martyr of 1887 because the most heinous, repressive institution known at the time was enforced in our town, "El Componte".
-It was in Juana Díaz where liberal politicians and dedicated patriots were martyred because they fought against the tyranny imposed by Spanish General Romualdo Palacios.
-Palacios was the most tyrannical and cruel of all the governors of our nation.
-"El Componte", a military tribunal, was used to quiet the rebel voices of those who loved law and order.
+The shackle and the whip represent Juana Díaz as the martyr of 1887.
+It was in Juana Díaz where liberal politicians and dedicated patriots were martyred because they fought against the Spanish General Romualdo Palacios.
+"El Componte", a military tribunal, was used to quiet the rebel voices.

 The harp represents the music, the quill pen dipped in the ink well represents the verse, the poetry.
 Juana Díaz has generously given distinguished poets to Puerto Rican literature.

 Ciudad del Jacaguas is the name by which Juana Díaz was known in the past.
 Many people knew Juana Díaz as the city of Jacaguas, but Luis Lloréns Torres dubbed it "La Versalles de Ponce" (Ponce's Versailles).

 Four Castles Represent that Juana Díaz reached the stature of city.
 Cities have five castles in their coat of arms, villages have four and smaller towns have three.